-Before think about our photo tour, it’s good to know about the history of Momijigari.
+Before thinking about our photo tour, it’s good to know about the history of Momijigari.
 Popular since the Heian period (794-1195), it has had a profound influence on Japanese culture since the beginning of Japanese history.
 As a spiritual country, influenced by Buddhists, the fall foliage during autumn in Japan reminds us of the ephemeral of our lives, and the moments.

-Also in the Japanese gastronomy, where you can find maple-shaped cakes during the fall, or even eat directly the leaves fried in tempura as a snack.
-Definitely an important season for the Japanese culture, that during this period you can enjoy not only with your eyes but also with all other senses.
+Also in Japanese gastronomy, where you can find maple-shaped cakes during the fall, or even eat directly the leaves fried in tempura as a snack.
+Definitely, an important season for the Japanese culture, that during this period you can enjoy not only with your eyes but also with all other senses.

 Fall in Japan